KellyVimbaiMuraicho/We_Think_Code_Projects/README.md

-This program prompts a user for input and then outputs the same in lowercase.
+The first program in indoor.py program prompts a user for input and then outputs the same in lowercase.